Monthly Archives: October 2005

 on fairytales

 Cenk Uygur: We live in a twisted world, where right is wrong and wrong reigns supreme.
 It is a chilling fact that most of the world’s leaders believe in nonsensical fairytales about the nature of reality.
-They believe in Gods … Continue reading
+They believe in Gods that do not exist, and religions that could not possibly be true.
+We are driven …

 The Real Reasons You’re Working So Hard…

 Business Week writes about The Real Reasons You’re Working So Hard….
 I’m not sure they gave an answer, but I wanted to highlight this: That helps explain why time pressures seem to be getting worse.
-Globalization and the Internet create … Continue reading
+Globalization and the Internet create great new opportunities, but they also ratchet up the intensity of competition and generate more …

 oh, washington, when will you ever learn?